 If you can’t afford to go to an art gallery or museum that takes a lot of time to fully appreciate, but still need inspiration from art.
 Head to the art streets of Samcheongdong, Hannam-dong, and Apgujeong.
-We’ve compiled a list of art galleries in Seoul that you can visit for free.
+Here are some of the best art galleries in Seoul that you can visit for free.

 1. Gallery Hyundai

-As you walk around Gyeongbokgung Palace and up Samcheongdong, you’ll come across Gallery Hyundai before reaching the Seoul branch of the National Museum of Modern and Contemporary Art.
+As you walk around Gyeongbokgung Palace and up Samcheong-dong, you’ll come across Gallery Hyundai before reaching the Seoul branch of the National Museum of Modern and Contemporary Art.
 Since its opening in 1970, the museum has exhibited works by Korean contemporary artists such as Kim Chang-yeol and Lee Ufan.
-Currently, the gallery is holding a solo exhibition by Shin Sung-hee, Couture, Noir.
+Currently, itis holding a solo exhibition of Park Hyunki‘s “PassThrough the City”.

 📍14, Samcheong-ro, Jongno-gu (Naver map)